angxing990312/AWSHackathon/README.md

  - Conversational Chatbot to communicate and answer users' enquiries.
 (Performed by Dialogflow)

+ - Users can get application status updates from chatbot

- - Integrated with Amazon S3 Bucket.
+ - Integrated with Amazon S3 Bucket

- - Convenient and adoption is easy.
+ - Convenient and adoption is easy

 # Automated Decision Engine (RPA)